pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 ))
 ```

-Let's use a more complicated expression
+Now let’s use a more complicated expression.

 ![](/assets/posts/20251214/d01-basic-expression-2.png)